Best True Crime Documentaries Of 2023

 True crime documentaries rarely overlap with the paranormal, but that's exactly what happens in Hulu's "Demons and Saviors."
 The story starts back in the 1980s, when Tina Resch made national headlines for her supposed supernatural abilities.
 Those abilities were reported to have been debunked in a very public way, but she would later go on to say that not only had she been exploited by her adoptive family, but physically and sexually assaulted by them, too.

 Fast forward to the early 1990s.
-Now Christina Boyer, she was in the headlines again after she and her boyfriend David Herrin were arrested after the death of their 3-year-old daughter, Amber.
+Now going by the name Christina Boyer, she was in the headlines again after she and her boyfriend David Herrin were arrested after the death of their 3-year-old daughter, Amber.
 Herrin served some time for cruelty to children and was released in 2011, but in 2023, Boyer remained in jail in spite of her decades-long protests that she had nothing to do with her daughter's death.
 Did she?
 The case against her profiled in the documentary is one that Rolling Stone says was "filled with more holes than an old sock."

 She's not the only one who has protested her innocence, and over the years, a group of amateur detectives calling themselves "Team Tina" have worked to help secure her release from prison.
 What evidence have they uncovered?
 Was the investigation and trial on shaky ground from the very first day?
 Was Boyer wrongly jailed?
 Check out the documentary.